Inkering/Arduino-Starter/README.md

 platformio init --ide
 ./ccls-reg.sh
 ```
 In the future we can hook this into platform IO's run command or something like that.
+I will also add details on the emacs config which allows for vs-code level intellisense!
 ### all in one

 ``` shell